JackAmichai/ReactionRivals-/README.md

 # Reaction Rivals - Chemistry Auto-Battler

-A Unity-based Auto-Battler game where chemical elements are your units and chemical bonds are your synergies!
+A Unity-based **educational** Auto-Battler game where chemical elements are your units and chemical bonds are your synergies!
+Learn real chemistry while playing!

 ## 🎮 Game Overview